-- Continue to roll out our development programmes to support career progression across senior management and field sales roles, taking into account the needs of women and other under-represented groups at all levels.
+To improve the number of women in senior roles, our priority is to encourage better gender diversity and to have better representation of women at all levels in our business.
+To support this we will continue to roll out our development programmes to support internal career progression across senior management and field sales roles, taking into account the needs of women and other under-represented groups at all levels.

-- Continue our work with local schools and youth centres to inspire more girls into the manufacturing sector.
+Our work with local schools and youth centres to inspire more girls into the manufacturing sector will continue.

-- Continue to review our flexible and agile working practise, to best support the effective management of work and non-work life to the benefit of both the business and our people.
+We will actively increase our inclusive approach to flexible and agile working practices, to best support the effective management of work and non-work to the benefit of both the business and our people.